dbt-labs/docs.getdbt.com/website/docs/guides/getting-started/building-your-first-project/build-your-first-models.md

 ## Checkout a new git branch

-1. Click **Develop** from the top left of dbt Cloud.
-The master branch should now be set to read-only mode, so you'll need to create a new branch.
+1. Click **Develop** from the upper left of dbt Cloud.
+You need to create a new branch since the main branch is now set to read-only mode.

 2. Click **Create branch**, and name your branch `add-customers-model`.
     <div style={{maxWidth: '400px'}}>